stephencweiss/stephencharlesweiss.com/content/blog/2019-06-25/typescript-pick-interface-partials.md

 The API requires two features:

 1. The Base Interface (i.e. what is being picked _from_)
-2. The Select(ed) Attributes (i.e. which of the base interface’s characteristics should be included in the type)
+2. The Select(ed) Attributes (i.e. which of the base interface's characteristics should be included in the type)

 ## Perks of `Pick`